andrew/ultimate-awesome/README.md

 - [awesome-scala](https://github.com/brandonhimpfen/awesome-scala) - A curated list of awesome resources and tips for Scala development.
 - [awesome-self-publishing](https://github.com/brandonhimpfen/awesome-self-publishing) - A curated list of awesome tools, resources, communities, and platforms for self-publishing authors.
 - [awesome-sql](https://github.com/brandonhimpfen/awesome-sql) - A curated list of SQL databases, tools, clients, query builders, learning resources, extensions, and ecosystem utilities.
+- [awesome-synthetic-data](https://github.com/brandonhimpfen/awesome-synthetic-data) - A curated list of tools, models, datasets, and resources for generating, evaluating, and applying synthetic data.
 - [awesome-tailwindcss](https://github.com/brandonhimpfen/awesome-tailwindcss) - A curated list of awesome tools, components, templates, and resources for Tailwind CSS.
 - [awesome-travel-hacking](https://github.com/brandonhimpfen/awesome-travel-hacking) - A curated list of awesome resources, tools, and strategies for travel hacking, designed to help you save money, earn points and miles, and travel the world for less.
 - [awesome-web-accessibility](https://github.com/brandonhimpfen/awesome-web-accessibility) - A curated list of awesome resources, tools, and tips to improve web accessibility.